Zelenskyy visits border area for the first time since Ukrainian forces entered Russia's Kursk region

 Russian Telegram channels said drones attempted to attack a military air base near Marinovka in the village of Oktyabrsky.
 Videos shared on Russian social media showed an explosion in the night sky, reportedly near the base.
 Marinovka is about 300 kilometers (185 miles) east of the Ukrainian border and about the same distance west from the border with Kazakhstan.

+Ukraine’s Security Service and the Special Operation Forces of the Armed Forces of Ukraine conducted the drone attack Wednesday night striking the Marinovka airfield in Russia, a law enforcement official told The Associated Press.
+The official spoke on condition of anonymity because he was not authorized to speak publicly.

-Ukraine did not acknowledge the attacks but it comes as Kyiv continues a ground offensive in Russia's Kursk region that has rattled the Kremlin.
-The daring operation is the largest attack on Russia since World War II and could involve as many as 10,000 Ukrainian troops backed by armor and artillery, military analysts say.
+The attack came as the ground offensive in Russia's Kursk region rattles the Kremlin.
+The daring operation could involve as many as 10,000 Ukrainian troops backed by armor and artillery, military analysts say.

 The Baza Telegram channel, which is close to Russian law enforcement, said one drone was taken down several kilometers (miles) from the airfield near Marinovka and that wreckage from another fell on a trailer near the air base, causing it to catch fire.